[Minor revision–posted 10/26/23 (replaces 10/20/22 edition)]

 g.
 Recreation Facilities

-The Robert H. Ewalt Recreation Center and all areas within, Aquatic Center, Leisure Pool, amphitheater, sand volleyball, recreation fields, and recreational tennis courts, are intended primarily for the student recreational and instructional use on an organized group and individual basis.
-Requests for the use of recreation facilities must be made to Recreational Sports.
+The Robert H. Ewalt Recreation Center and all areas within, Aquatic Center, Leisure Pool, amphitheater, sand volleyball, recreation fields, and recreational tennis courts are intended primarily for the student recreational and instructional use on an organized group and individual basis.
+Requests for the use of recreation facilities must be made to University Recreation.

 h.
 International Cultural Center